Sinethyah/Bookstore-Application/README.md

 2.5 Implementation- 3005 Final Project

+The web application runs on Node.js for Backend and React.js for Frontend.
+The following technologies were used for the application: JavaScript, HTML, CSS, React and SQL.

 Instructions to run the program
 1. Move to the directory where the folder named 'project' is.
 2. Open two terminals.